AaronGullickson/labs-wrangling-programming/README.md

 ### Creating aggregate IPUMS data

-Our first step is to aggregate the individual level IPUMS data to the metro area level to get SEI differences by race for each metro area.
-Ultimately, we want to create a metro area level dataset with the following four variables:
+Ultimately, we want to create a metro area level dataset with the following variables:

 -   `met2013`: the metro area id
 -   `seidiff`: the mean SEI of whites in each metro area minus the mean SEI of blacks in each metro area.
--   `black_n`: the number of black respondents in the sample for the given metro area.
--   `white_n`: the number of white respondents in the sample for the given metro area.

-In order to do this, you will need to use the `group_by` and `summarize` commands to aggregate to the metro area by race.
-Remember that `n()` in the summarize command will give you the number of cases in that grouping.
-Note that `summarize` cannot directly give you the SEI difference.
-It will instead give you the means by group which you can then use to calculate `seidiff`.
+Furthermore, some metro areas had very small samples of either white or black respondents.
+In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
+To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
+This is crude but fairly effective.
+We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

+Our first step is to aggregate the individual level IPUMS data to the metro area level to get SEI differences by race for each metro area using `group_by` and `summarize`.
+You can use the `mean()` and `n()` functions to get the mean SEI and sample size, respectively, for each racial group in each metro.

+The next step is to reshape this data, which is in long format, to a wide format so that you can calculate the sei difference between the mean of white and black respondents.
+Once you have calculated this value, you should restrict the dataset as described above and then remove all of the unneeded variables.

 ### Merging with aggregated tract level data

-The second step is to merge the combined IPUMS data from the previous section with the metro-level data you aggregated from the tract data in the previous assignment.
+We now want to merge the aggregated ipums from the previous section with the metro-level data you aggregated from the tract data in the previous assignment.
 This will give you a combined dataset.
 You should call this combined dataset `met_area`.

 You should note that these Social Explorer and IPUMS datasets do not contain the same number of observations at the metropolitan level.
 The IPUMS data has far fewer metro areas because only very large metro areas were identified in the individual-level data.
 There are also a couple of cases where the IPUMS data does not have a corresponding metro area from the tract data due to some discrepancies in identification between the two data sources.
 Your final dataset should contain only metro areas that had valid observations in both datasets.

-Furthermore, some metro areas had very small samples of either white or black respondents.
-In these cases, there is likely to be a lot of statistical noise in our estimation of the SEI differences.
-To address this problem, I want you to remove all metro areas that had fewer than 50 black or white respondents.
-This is crude but fairly effective.
-We will learn a better way to handle this kind of issue next term (spoiler: multilevel models).

-## Programming Assignment {#programming-assignment}
+## Programming Assignment

 For this assignment, you will calculate a measure of segregation called the Dissimilarity Index or *D* for short.
 The dissimilarity index measures the extent to which two groups are unevenly distributed across neighborhoods in a city.
 The dissimilarity index has a clean and intuitive interpretation : the percent of one of the two groups that would have to move neighborhoods in order to make the distribution of the two groups even across the entire city.
 One nice feature of the dissimilarity index is that it is indiﬀerent to the relative size of the groups in the city.
 Thus, the dissimilarity indices of two cities with very diﬀerent racial distributions (e.g. Portland and Detroit) can be directly compared.